How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

 Letting $W_{t,q} = (\sum_{s=1}^t w_s^q)^{1/q}$, we can re-write the stopping rule \eqref{eq:stopping-rule-weighted} more compactly as

-The meaning of the right-hand side is as follows.
-Recall that $Z_t = V_{A,t} - V_{B,t}$ can be viewed as a biased random walk.
-First, assuming either (H1) or (H2) holds, the expected drift of this random walk, defined as $\E[Z_t]$, has an absolute value at least $\eps\, W_{t,1}$.
-Second, the standard deviation $\sigma(Z_t)$ is at most $W_{t,2}$, and in fact $W_{t,2}$ is the best available upper bound on $\sigma(Z_t)$.
+The meaning of the right-hand side is as follows. $Z_t = V_{A,t} - V_{B,t}$ can be viewed as a biased random walk: its increments $Z_t-Z_{t-1}$ are independent random variables with values $\pm w_t$ and mean $\eps_0=\Pr[A]-\Pr[B]$.
+The expected drift of this random walk is $\E[Z_t] = \eps_0\, W_{t,1}$.
+Thus, the term $\eps W_{t,1}$ in \eqref{eq:stopping-rule-weighted-W} is a lower bound on the expected drift assuming either (H1) or (H2) holds.
+The meaning of the $C\,W_{t,2}$ term in \eqref{eq:stopping-rule-weighted-W} is that $W_{t,2}$ is the best available upper bound on the standard deviation of $Z_t$.